hugopalmer/assortment_optimization/README.md

 # assortment_optimization
 Source code from my Master's thesis @Polytechnique Montréal.
 A solution to the assortment optimization problem, able to deal with large numbers of products.

-This code contains my implementation of ome parts of the code described in [1] Besides, it also contains the implementation that I used to conduct my works of Master by research @ Polytechnique Montréal.
+This code contains my implementation of some parts of the code described in [1] Besides, it also contains the implementation that I used to conduct my works of Master by research @ Polytechnique Montréal.

 ##What are the main steps of the proposed solution?